 Series B Funding is the second round of financing for startups, where companies that have proven their business model seek additional capital to expand their operations, grow their market reach, and scale their business.

-A Series B Investor is an individual or firm that provides funding to a startup during its Series B round of financing.
-This stage typically occurs after the startup has achieved certain milestones and is looking to expand its market reach, scale operations, and grow the business further.
+A Series B Investor is an individual or firm that provides funding to a startup during its Series B round, which is the second major round of venture capital financing.
+These investors help startups that have moved beyond the initial development phase and are looking to scale their business, expand their market reach, and grow their operations.

 A Series B Round is a stage of startup financing where a company raises capital from investors to expand its business after proving its initial concept and market fit.
 It typically follows the Series A Round and is aimed at scaling operations, growing the team, and increasing market reach.